machalliance/standards/.github/ISSUE_TEMPLATE/proposal-for-adding-new-document.md

 ---
 name: Proposal for adding a new document
-about: Describe an idea for a new document describing interoperability satnards, best practices for MACH adoption or an explainer
+about: Describe an idea for a new document describing interoperability standards, best practices for MACH adoption or an explainer
 title: "[Proposal]: <document>"
 labels: ''